 The official division between East and West is a zigzag down Portland Avenue, Fifth Street South, and Fifth Avenue.

 Downtown Minneapolis is one of the major commercial and finance centers of the Midwest.
-Fortune 500 companies with operations and headquarters in downtown Minneapolis include Target (1000 Nicollet Mall), Ameriprise Financial (IDS Center at 80 South Eight Street), Wells Fargo (90 South Seventh Street), Xcel Energy (414 Nicollet Mall) and Quest (224 South Fifth Street).
+Fortune 500 companies with operations and headquarters in downtown Minneapolis include Target (1000 Nicollet Mall), Ameriprise Financial (IDS Center at 80 South Eight Street), Wells Fargo (90 South Seventh Street), and Xcel Energy (414 Nicollet Mall).

 The tallest buildings in the city are all in Downtown Minneapolis.
 They include the IDS Tower, usually considered the tallest at 792 feet, followed closely by 225 South Sixth at 775 feet tall and Wells Fargo Center at 774 feet tall.